Congratulations! You said “YES.”

 After putting time and thought into your guest list, ensure that as many invitees as possible can make it to your special day.

-• Can guests with physical disabilities get around the venue?
-Keep in mind that historic venues are sometimes exempt from ADA requirements.
+Can guests with physical disabilities navigate the venue?
+(Keep in mind that historic venues are sometimes exempt from ADA requirements.)

-• If the venue has on-site caterers, can they accommodate allergies and dietary restrictions?
+If the venue has in-house catering, can they accommodate allergies and dietary restrictions?

 If you’re planning a destination wedding or will invite out-of-town guests, accessibility can also mean ensuring your guests can easily get to your wedding venue.